Francesco149/protonfit/README.md

 NOTE: this has been tested with very few games and makes many assumptions. feel free to contribute patches for better compat

+UPDATE: some of the wine patches used by this script have been merged into wine as of 5.17, so if you prefer you can just manually use plain old wine now as long as you have 5.17

 # dependencies
 * icoutils (wrestool)
 * proton-ge-custom or other proton versions (specify by exporting $PROTON to the proton binary)